go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 - `FLAGS` defaults to `date,time`
 - `EXPRESSION` will default to `""`
 - `PREFIX` will default to `""`

-## Log outputs

-Log outputs are the targets to which log messages will be sent.
-The content and the format of the log messages to be saved can be configured in these.

-Log outputs are also called subloggers.

-Gitea provides 4 possible log outputs:

-- `console` - Log to `os.Stdout` or `os.Stderr`
-- `file` - Log to a file
-- `conn` - Log to a socket (network or unix)
-- `smtp` - Log via email

-### Common configuration

-Certain configuration is common to all modes of log output:

-- `MODE` is the mode of the log output.
-It will default to the sublogger name, thus `[log.console.router]` will default to `MODE = console`.
-  For mode specific confgurations read further.
-- `LEVEL` is the lowest level that this output will log.
-This value is inherited from `[log]` and in the case of the non-default loggers from `[log.sublogger]`.
-- `STACKTRACE_LEVEL` is the lowest level that this output will print a stacktrace.
-This value is inherited.
-- `COLORIZE` will default to `true` for `console` as described, otherwise it will default to `false`.

-### Non-inherited default values

-There are several values which are not inherited as described above but rather default to those specific to type of logger, these are:
-`EXPRESSION`, `FLAGS`, `PREFIX` and `FILE_NAME`.

-#### `EXPRESSION`

-`EXPRESSION` represents a regular expression that log events must match to be logged by the sublogger.
-Either the log message, (with colors removed), must match or the `longfilename:linenumber:functionname` must match.
-NB: the whole message or string doesn't need to completely match.

-Please note this expression will be run in the sublogger's goroutine not the logging event subroutine.
-Therefore it can be complicated.

-#### `FLAGS`

-`FLAGS` represents the preceding logging context information that is printed before each message.
-It is a comma-separated string set.
-The order of values does not matter.

-Possible values are:

-- `none` or `,` - No flags.
-- `date` - the date in the local time zone: `2009/01/23`.
-- `time` - the time in the local time zone: `01:23:23`.
-- `microseconds` - microsecond resolution: `01:23:23.123123`.
-Assumes
-  time.
-- `longfile` - full file name and line number: `/a/b/c/d.go:23`.
-- `shortfile` - final file name element and line number: `d.go:23`.
-- `funcname` - function name of the caller: `runtime.Caller()`.
-- `shortfuncname` - last part of the function name.
-Overrides `funcname`.
-- `utc` - if date or time is set, use UTC rather than the local time zone.
-- `levelinitial` - Initial character of the provided level in brackets eg. `[I]` for info.
-- `level` - Provided level in brackets `[INFO]`
-- `medfile` - Last 20 characters of the filename - equivalent to
-  `shortfile,longfile`.
-- `stdflags` - Equivalent to `date,time,medfile,shortfuncname,levelinitial`

-### Console mode

-In this mode the logger will forward log messages to the stdout and stderr streams attached to the Gitea process.

-For loggers in console mode, `COLORIZE` will default to `true` if not on windows, or the windows terminal can be set into ANSI mode or is a cygwin or Msys pipe.

-Settings:

-- `STDERR`: **false**: Whether the logger should print to `stderr` instead of `stdout`.

-### File mode

-In this mode the logger will save log messages to a file.

-The `FILE_NAME` defaults as described in the respective logger facilities.
-If unset, their own default will be used.
-If set it will be relative to the provided `ROOT_PATH` in the master `[log]` section.

-Settings:

-- `FILE_NAME`: The file to write the log events to.
-For details see above.
-- `MAX_SIZE_SHIFT`: **28**: Maximum size shift of a single file.
-28 represents 256Mb.
-For details see here: TODO.
-- `LOG_ROTATE` **true**: Whether to rotate the log files.
-TODO: if false, will it delete instead on daily rotate, or do nothing?.
-- `DAILY_ROTATE`: **true**: Whether to rotate logs daily.
-- `MAX_DAYS`: **7**: Delete rotated log files after this number of days.
-- `COMPRESS`: **true**: Whether to compress old log files by default with gzip.
-- `COMPRESSION_LEVEL`: **-1**: Compression level.

-### Conn mode

-In this mode the logger will send log messages over a network socket.

-Settings:

-- `ADDR`: **:7020**: Sets the address to connect to.
-- `PROTOCOL`: **tcp**: Set the protocol, either "tcp", "unix" or "udp".
-- `RECONNECT`: **false**: Try to reconnect when connection is lost.
-- `RECONNECT_ON_MSG`: **false**: Reconnect host for every single message.

-### SMTP mode

-In this mode the logger will send log messages in email.

-It is not recommended to use this logger to send general logging messages.
-However, you could perhaps set this logger to work on `FATAL` messages only.

-Settings:

-- `HOST`: **127.0.0.1:25**: The SMTP host to connect to.
-- `USER`: User email address to send from.
-- `PASSWD`: Password for the smtp server.
-- `RECEIVERS`: Email addresses to send to.
-- `SUBJECT`: **Diagnostic message from Gitea**.
-The content of the email's subject field.

 ## Debugging problems